 I’m going to use this post to document patterns and tips that you can use to speed up your build times.
 Comments welcome!

-Here’s a list of the various talks (mostly WordPress) that I’ve given in the past, and links to the video recordings and slides when they’re available.
+Here’s a list of the various talks (mostly WordPress) that I’ve given in the past, along with the video recordings and slides when they’re available.

 Zen Mode: Developing While You’re Offline